 - Common App

-- TOEFL or IELTS (not required if English is first language or current language of instruction)
+- TOEFL, IELTS, or the Duolingo test (not required if English is first language or current language of instruction)

 4. Applicants that wish to be considered for need-based financial aid must complete the International Student Financial Aid Application (no fee).